austinkelleher/graph-mimecast/docs/jupiterone.md

 # Integration with JupiterOne

-## {{provider}} + JupiterOne Integration Benefits
+## Mimecast + JupiterOne Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

-- Visualize {{provider}} services, teams, and users in the JupiterOne graph.
-- Map {{provider}} users to employees in your JupiterOne account.
+- Visualize Mimecast awareness training campaigns in your JupiterOne account.
-- Monitor changes to {{provider}} users using JupiterOne alerts.
+- Map training campaign recipient emails to all awareness training campaigns in which they are a participant
+- Monitor campaign status of awareness training campaign or a specific user's participate across multiple campaigns using JupiterOne account

 ## How it Works